-The first step in healing in acceptance.
-De-cluttering is something that we do on a regular basis.
-Know your physiology, don’t blame anyone even yourself for the mess.
+The first step in healing is acceptance.
+De-cluttering is something that we do regularly.
+Know your physiology, don’t blame anyone, even yourself, for the mess.
 How do you operate best?
-Is it better for you to set daily time frame where you clean or do you work better in big chunks?
+Is it better for you to set a daily time frame where you clean or work better in big chunks?

 2) De-cluttering Isn’t One More thing for us to Beat Ourselves.

-When we are ready to declutter don’t discouraged just begin.
+When we are ready to declutter, don’t be discouraged.
+Just begin.

 3) Set and Setting

 For me, the easiest place to start is my closet.
 I don’t care as much for clothing, and it is easy to rid of.
-So, I would recommend starting with the smallest place (kitchen drawer counts) that you are not emotionally attached.
-Put a time on 20 minutes, blast your favorite tunes, go!
+So, I recommend starting with the smallest place (kitchen drawer counts) that you are not emotionally attached to.
+Then, put a time on 20 minutes, blast your favorite tunes, go!

 Next, Karen Kingston recommends taking four or five boxes or plastic bags.
 And mark these as.

-- Trash: things you don’t love, can’t sell and can easy throw away.
+- Trash: things you don’t love, can’t sell, and can easily throw away.

-- Put away: things that you used over the last few moths, but need put in their proper place.
+- Put away: things that you used over the last few months but need put in their proper place.

 4) Take Small Daily Action Plan Time.

-Commit to decluttering on a daily basis for 10 minutes.
+Commit to decluttering daily for 10 minutes.
 Look into your calendar?
 How can you clean it up?
-What appointments can you let go off?
+What appointments can you let go of?